brinleym/brinleym.github.io/_posts/2023-09-27-tips-for-technical-presentations.md

 * PowerPoint is **not** a good tool for facilitating meetings.
 Instead, consider distributing a Google Doc with an agenda or memo for attendees to read beforehand
 * PowerPoint is **not** a good medium for providing supplementary notes to an audience.
-Instead, put supplementary information in a separate memo that you can distribute after your presentation
+Instead, put supplementary information in a separate doc that you can distribute after your presentation
 * PowerPoint should **not** be used as a script or outline for the presenter.
 Instead, your slides should be designed to enhance an audience's comprehension